Foundation for Individual Rights and Expression: Public universities

 In 2021, FIRE filed a First Amendment lawsuit on behalf of an Eastern Virginia Medical School student who said his free speech rights were violated when the school denied recognition to a club that he was trying to establish because it supported universal health care.
 In March 2022, the school settled the lawsuit.
-Later that year, the organization helped University of Washington professor Stuart Reges take action against the school after it recommended that he include a Native American “land acknowledgment” on his course syllabus.
+Later that year, the organization helped Stuart Reges, a professor of the University of Washington's Allen School of Computer Science, sue the school in Reges v.
+Cauce after it recommended that he include a Native American "land acknowledgment" on his course syllabus.
 FIRE is also representing conservative students at California-based Clovis Community College, where school administrators reportedly removed the students' anti-communism flyers from campus bulletin boards.

+In 2021, in response to the board of trustees at the University of North Carolina at Chapel Hill declining to give Nikole Hannah-Jones tenure, FIRE released a statement saying "if it is accurate that this refusal was the result of viewpoint discrimination against Hannah-Jones, particularly based on political opposition to her appointment, this decision has disturbing implications for academic freedom."
+In September 2022, FIRE announced a lawsuit challenging Florida's Stop WOKE Act, arguing that the bill unconstitutionally suppresses certain discussions of race and sex on college campuses.

-In September 2022, FIRE announced a lawsuit challenging Florida’s "Stop Woke Act", arguing that the bill unconstitutionally suppresses certain discussions of race and sex on college campuses.
-That November, a federal judge considering lawsuits by FIRE and the ACLU stopped enforcement of the higher education portions of the law, calling them “positively dystopian" and ruling that the law violates the rights of university students and faculty members.
-New York Magazine’s Jonathan Chait wrote that, while FIRE “has stood up against speech restriction from both the right and the left," it was notable that “the most effective opponent of left-wing political correctness” had led the effort against Florida Governor Ron DeSantis’ “signature campus law.”
+In November 2022, a federal judge considering lawsuits by FIRE and the ACLU stopped enforcement of the higher education portions of the law, calling them "positively dystopian" and ruling that the law violates the rights of university students and faculty members.
+New York Magazine's Jonathan Chait wrote that, while FIRE "has stood up against speech restriction from both the right and the left," it was notable that "the most effective opponent of left-wing political correctness" had led the effort against Florida Governor Ron DeSantis' "signature campus law."
+In March 2023, FIRE filed a lawsuit challenging a ban on student drag shows at West Texas A&M University, which the group called an "unlawful attempt to censor students."
+In a letter to the campus community, university president Walter Wendler called drag shows "divisive" and "demeaning" to women, despite acknowledging that the law appeared to require him to allow such shows.